 You will know the CPU name, the cores that it has, and of course, its running temperature.

-Earlier we mentioned the “T junction” temperature, and Core Temp will inform you of what this is as well.
+Earlier, we mentioned the “T junction” temperature, and Core Temp will inform you of this.

 With Core Temp, there is a feature where you can see your overall CPU temperature displayed in your system tray for Windows Vista and above.

 If you want to know more about how your laptop essentials perform than Core Temp offers you, you can use the free HWMonitor application for Windows.